Skip to main content

 ResourceLimitWindow

-Verification code sends1 per phone60 seconds
+Verify/send code API (legacy flow)1 per phone60 seconds

 Planned limits